 Certificate students who want to switch degrees to a second bachelor’s program who have not submitted all transcripts are required to repeat the admissions process and will be subject to all admissions policies.

 College credit earned by a student still in high school may be transferred to LAPU provided that the course was taken at a college accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation and is documented on an official transcript from that institution.

 The registrar will evaluate previous college work to determine its relevance to the requirements of LAPU.
 A preliminary credit summary will be provided showing those courses that have been accepted on transfer and those courses that still need to be taken to fulfill the university’s requirements.
 Whereas all attempted courses will be evaluated to determine a cumulative college GPA for admissions purposes, only courses where a grade of C- or above has been earned can be considered for transfer of credit.

-Los Angeles Pacific University accepts the California State University General Education Breadth Certificate, the IGETC (Intersegmental General Education Transfer Curriculum) Certificate, and the ADT (Associate Degree for Transfer) to satisfy the basic General Studies Core requirements for bachelor’s degrees, although all students must still complete the LAPU Distinctives and any program requisites.
-Students who do not receive certification of completion will follow the General Studies Core requirements as written in the catalog.
+Los Angeles Pacific University accepts the California State University General Education Breadth Certificate, the IGETC (Intersegmental General Education Transfer Curriculum) Certificate, and the ADT (Associate Degree for Transfer) to satisfy the basic General Education Core requirements for bachelor’s degrees, although all students must still complete the LAPU Distinctives and any program requisites.

 In order to be included in a preliminary evaluation for academic credit, any transcripts must be translated by an agency that is a member of either the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators, Inc. (AICE) which will provide a Degree/Transcript Equivalency Report.
 These transcripts are not required for undergraduate admission.